zhangkevin747/Power_Outage_Analysis/README.md

 **Alternative Hypothesis**: The model is unfair.
 Its F1 score for high urban population percentages is significantly different from the F1 score for low urban population percentages.

 I performed a permutation test with 5000 trials.
 My significance level is the standard 0.05, and I got a p-value of 0.8026.
 Because this is well above the significance level, I fail to reject the null hypothesis.
-The model's F1 scores for high vs low urban population percentages are not significantly, indicating it performs equally well across different urban population percentages.
+The model's F1 scores for high vs low urban population percentages are not significantly different, indicating it performs equally well across different urban population percentages.